BenMcLean/Voxel2Pixel/BenVoxel/README.md

 Corresponds to one or more of the `points` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of points.
 - For each point:
   - `Key`: One `KeyString` for the point key, expected to be unique within this chunk.
-Empty string specifies the origin of the model.
-If empty string is specified in neither the model nor global metadata then the origin should be assumed to be at the bottom center of the model calculated as `[width >> 1, depth >> 1, 0]`.
+Empty string key specifies the origin of the model.
+If empty string key is specified in neither the model nor global metadata then the origin should be assumed to be at the bottom center of the model calculated as `[width >> 1, depth >> 1, 0]`.
   - `Coordinates`: Three signed 32-bit integers for the X, Y and Z coordinates.

 #### `PALC` chunk (Palettes)